 * Dow hits fresh highs, S&P 2 pct away from record intraday high

-* U.S. non-farm payrolls jump more than expected in February
+* U.S. non-farm payrolls jump in February, unemployment at lowest since Dec ‘08

 Hiring in the United States jumped in February with non-farm payrolls adding 236,000 last month, easily beating expectations for a gain of 160,000 jobs.
 The unemployment rate fell to 7.7 percent, the lowest since December 2008.

 “We have already coined this year’s expected trend as being ‘the year of payroll growth’ and so far, we feel that the data is living up to such expectations,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co in New York.

 But gains were limited by a retreat in financial stocks, which had risen in advance of the release of the Federal Reserve’s stress test results.
 After the Fed said on Thursday, as expected, that the biggest U.S. banks have enough capital to withstand a severe economic downturn, investors sold some bank shares to lock in some of the recent gains, analysts said.

 The S&P financial sector index, which had climbed more than 3 percent for the month, was flat at midday.
 The index was down just 0.02 percent at midday after falling about 0.3 percent earlier in Friday’s session.

 JPMorgan Chase, down 1.3 percent at $49.95, was the biggest drag on both the Dow and the S&P 500.

 “The banks have been leading for a while.
 The banks, as a group, are up sharply.
 Yesterday they were up big in anticipation of those stress tests last night,” said Ken Polcari, director of the NYSE floor division at O‘Neil Securities in New York.

 “The move already came, that is what people were expecting, so now these investors are deciding to take some profits.”